RESP to RRSP Transfer: How to Do It

 RESP withdrawal rules

-Whether you’re transferring your RESP funds to your RRSP or withdrawing money for other reasons that aren’t education-related, there are a few rules to consider:
+Whether you’re transferring your RESP funds to your RRSP or withdrawing money for other reasons that aren’t education-related, there are a few rules and RESP penalties you’ll need to consider before doing so:

-- You can withdraw any contributions you’ve made tax-free.
+- You can simply withdraw any contributions you’ve made tax-free.

-- Any Canada Education Savings Grant (CESG) or Canada Learning Bond (CLB) funds must be returned to the government if they are not withdrawn as an Education Assistance Payment (EAP).
+- Any RESP government grants, like the Canada Education Savings Grant (CESG) or Canada Learning Bond (CLB) funds, must be returned to the government if they are not withdrawn as an Education Assistance Payment (EAP).

-- Any income withdrawn for non-educational purposes counts as your taxable income.
+- Any RESP non-educational withdrawal counts as your taxable income.
 You would be taxed at your regular tax rate, plus 20%.

 RESPs are tax-deferred accounts, meaning you only pay taxes when you withdraw the funds.
 Tax consequences aren’t usually a big deal when the money is used for education since most students are generally in a low tax bracket.
 However, you could face a meaningful tax bill if you use the money for any other reason.